DualFormer: Local-Global Stratified Transformer for Efficient Video Recognition: Methodology

 \subsection{Overall Architecture}

 Figure \ref{fig_framework} shows the overall architecture of the proposed DualFormer.
 It takes a video clip $\mathcal{X} \in \mathbb{R}^{T \times H \times W \times 3}$ as input, where $T$ stands for the number of frames and each frame consists of $H \times W \times 3$ pixels.
 To accommodate high-resolution video-based tasks, our model leverages a hierarchical design~\cite{fan2021multiscale,yang2021focal,liu2021Swin,liu2021video} to produce decreasing-resolution feature maps from early to late stages.
-First, we partition a video clip into non-overlapping 3D patches of size $2 \times 4 \times 4 \times 3$ and employ a linear layer for projection, resulting in $\frac{T}{2} \times \frac{H}{4} \times \frac{W}{4}$ visual tokens with $C$ feature channels.
-These tokens then go through the four stages of DualFormer, as shown in Figure \ref{fig_framework}, for learning visual representations.
-At each stage $i \in \{1,2,3,4\}$, we sequentially stack $N_i$ DualFormer blocks for spatiotemporal learning, where $N_i$ controls the capacity of each model stage.
+First, we partition a video clip into non-overlapping 3D patches of size $2 \times 4 \times 4 \times 3$ and employ a linear layer for projection, resulting in $\frac{T}{2} \times \frac{H}{4} \times \frac{W}{4}$ visual tokens with feature channel dimension $C$.
+Then, as shown in Figure \ref{fig_framework}, these tokens go through the four stages of DualFormer for learning visual representations.
+At each stage $s \in \{1,2,3,4\}$, we sequentially stack $N_s$ DualFormer blocks for spatiotemporal learning, where $N_s$ controls the capacity of each model stage.
 Each DualFormer block consists of dual cascaded levels of self-attention mechanisms: LW-MSA for learning short-range interactions within local windows, and GP-MSA for capturing long-range context information within the whole video.
-Besides, a convolution-based Position Encoding Generator (PEG) is integrated at each stage to empower position-aware MSA.
+Additionally, a convolution-based Position Encoding Generator (PEG) \cite{chu2021we} is integrated into the first block of each stage (between the two types of MSA) to empower position-aware self-attention.
 After each stage, DualFormer follows the prior art~\cite{liu2021video} to utilize a patch merging layer to downsample the spatial size of the feature map by 2$\times$, while the feature channel dimension is increased by 2$\times$.
-Once the output of the last stage is obtained, DualFormer performs the video recognition by applying a global average pooling (GAP) layer followed by a linear classifier.
+Once the output of the last stage is obtained, DualFormer performs video recognition by applying a global average pooling (GAP) layer followed by a linear classifier.